The best ski resorts in France 2020

 It’s time to plan your skiing holiday to the French Alps.
 If you only get one ski holiday, you need to be sure to ask all the right questions: “What’s the highest ski resort in France?”
 “Where’s the best snow in France?”
 “What ski resort gets the most snow in Europe?”.
-The French Alps are truly some of the most extraordinary places to ski in Europe.
+The French Ski Resorts are truly some of the most extraordinary places in Europe.

 It’s important to pick the place that has a perfect balance of great snow, affordability, pistes for the whole family and good after-ski activities.